-I made a collaged decorative tray from an old picture frame...
-I think it turned out great and it's easier than it looks..
-I can't take credit for this project.
-I saw something very similar in a decorating magazine somewhere, but they never explained how to do it, so here's the nitty-gritty.
+You can turn a picture frame into a decorative tray… I think it turned out great and it’s easier than it looks..
+I can’t take credit for this project.
+I saw something very similar in a decorating magazine somewhere, but they never explained how to do it, so here’s the tutorial to make your own.

 You’ll need a few tools, handles, collage elements, paint, plywood, wood glue, and an old wood frame with the original glass or (safety) plexiglass (Unless you are going to put plexiglass in, I wouldn’t put any weight on it because picture frame glass in really thin and could crack easily.).